troclaux/notes/aws.md

 - AWS organizations: allows management of multiple AWS accounts under one umbrella
   - allows management of permissions
   - AWS organizations Service Control Policies (SCPs): centrally manage and restrict permissions across all accounts
+  - you can get discounts if consuming lots of resources across the accounts
 - IAM roles: identity in aws that you can assume temporarily to get specific permissions
   - use cases
     - grant temporary access to aws services without long-term credentials